EsraaMadi/Map_locations_finder_along_route/README.md

 <br>

 ## App Components / Services Types:
-In this project, we are going to implement and provide following services:
+In this project, we will implement and provide following services:
 1. App languages:
   - Arabic
   - English